 The traditional model for healthcare insurance is based on a system that reimburses based on production regardless of the actual quality of production.
 This type of system inherently drives all players involved, from the health insurance company to the provider to the hospital, to the financial bottom line.
-This type of system is optimized for focus on profit over the quality of care provided to the patient.
+This type of system is optimized for focus on revenue over the quality of care provided to the patient.

 As of recent, however, the Centers for Medicare & Medicaid Services (CMS) has taken significant efforts to revamp this model.
-They’re changing the reimbursement model to be based on the quality of care and performance rather than mere production.
-The first step towards this paradigm shift is to get more physicians to use electronic documentation for their interactions.
-Once everything is electronic and mineable, physicians providing better quality of healthcare can be more easily identified and rewarded.
-In theory, this seems like a great idea.
-However, the burden of providing quality of care has been shifted onto the shoulders of physicians who are overworked, technology-averse, and overwhelmed with paperwork.
-Despite the very few doctor bandits out there looking to game the system, the majority of doctors are trying to provide the best care possible.
+They’re changing reimbursement models to be based on the quality of care and performance rather than mere production.
+The first step towards this paradigm shift is to get more physicians to electronically document each and every interactions.
+Once everything is electronic and mineable, CMS can, in theory, better identify physicians providing high quality of healthcare and reward them appropriately.

 This issue sounds like the perfect storm for the startup world to solve.
 And it is.
 There are a few folks who are attacking this problem head on.

 Collective Health is a software platform that allows companies to become self-insured.
-Small and mid-sized companies have no other option than becoming subscribers to a large insurance company.
+Small and mid-sized companies generally have no other option than becoming subscribers to a large insurance company.
 Otherwise, they have no platform to handle the headache that comes with becoming self-insured, such as tracking claims.
 Collective Health is moving the burden of improving quality of care into the hands of small and mid-sized businesses.
-These businesses will now be paying for insurance out of their own pockets and will be driven to ensure that their employees get the best of care and stay healthy.
+These businesses will now be paying for insurance out of their own pockets and will be driven to ensure that their employees get the best care and stay healthy.
 This equates to lower bills and more productivity overall.
 These companies will eventually tie incentives to healthy behaviors, as other large self-insured companies have already done.

-As start-ups continue to innovate to solve the issues of the traditional model for healthcare insurance, we’re going to see the current health insurance model evolve as the focus flips, from production and profit, to patient and quality of care.
+As start-ups continue to innovate to solve the issues of the traditional model for healthcare insurance, we’re going to see the current health insurance model evolve as the focus flips, from production and profit, to the patient and quality of care.

 Tashfeen Ekram, MD, is a radiologist, self-taught coder, healthcare innovator and Co-Founder of Luma Health.
 Contact him on Twitter at @tashfeenekramMD.